oktadev/auth0-java-microservices-examples/spring-boot-gateway-webflux/README.md

 ./gradlew bootRun
 ```

-Make sure all your apps have started and registered by looking at the Eureka dashboard at <http://localhost:8761>.
+Make sure all your apps have started and registered by looking at the Eureka dashboard at `http://localhost:8761`.

 Now, open a new incognito browser window, go to `http://localhost:8080`, and sign in.
 Rejoice that using Auth0 for authentication works!

 You can also test out the following features:

 - `http://localhost:8080/cool-cars`: Gets a list of cars from the car service with `WebClient`.
 If you shut down the car service, Spring Cloud Circuit Breaker will return a fallback response.
+Start the car service, and data will start flowing again.
 - `http://localhost:8080/home`: Proxies the request to `http://car-service/home` with Spring Cloud Gateway and its `TokenRelayFilter`.

 You can add refresh token support by adjusting `.okta.env` to have: